 A violation of the contract terms or perception of violation normally results in a grievance.
 The process is specific to each contract, so we will discuss the process in generalities.
 A grievance is normally initiated by an employee and then handled by union representatives.
 Most contracts specify how the grievance is to be initiated, the steps to complete the procedure, and identification of representatives from both sides who will hear the grievance.
-Normally, the human relations department is involved in most steps of this process.
-The basic process is shown in Figure 11.8 "A Sample Grievance Process".
+Normally, the HR department is involved in most steps of this process.
+Since HRM has intimate knowledge of the contract, it makes sense for them to be involved.
+The basic process is shown in Figure 12.8 "A <a href="Sample Grievance Process".

-Figure 11.8 A Sample Grievance Process
+Figure 12.8 A Sample Grievance Process